truvorskameikin/udp-discovery-cpp/README.md

 // This peer can be discovered by other peers. parameters.set_can_be_discovered(true);

-// Users can tweak other parameters (timeouts, peer comparison mode) to fit their needs, please refer to udp_discovery_peer_parameters.hpp file.</code>
+// Users can tweak other parameters (timeouts, peer comparison mode) to fit their needs
+// Please refer to udp_discovery_peer_parameters.hpp file.</code>
 </pre>

 Then create a *udpdiscovery::Peer* object and start discovery providing user data that will be associated with this peer: